The “security filter” is in charge of protecting URL, requesting authentication and optionally authorization.

 3) Default matchers

-DefaultSecurityLogic class), the following keywords are automatically available for the following matchers:
+DefaultMatchingChecker component.
+In that case, the following matchers are automatically available via the following short keywords:

 deletekeywords for the related configurations of the